j-ehrhardt/my-webpage/README.md

-# my-webpage
+# my-personal-webpage

-This is the repository of my personal webpage
+This is the repository to my personal web-page.